-Capacity and past performance: threshold considerations for grant approval - These considerations assist with the State's ability to promote the timeliness of grantee expenditures.
-No grant will be made to an applicant who lacks the capacity to undertake the proposed program.
-In addition, applicants who have previously participated in the Community Development Block Grant Program must have performed adequately.
+Capacity and past performance: threshold considerations for grant approval

+These considerations assist with the State's ability to promote timeliness of grantee expenditures.
+No grant will be made to an applicant that lacks the capacity to undertake the proposed program.
+In addition, applicants who have previously participated in the LCDBG Program must have performed adequately.